fahimSarwar2003/JSProject/README.md

-this is QR Code link https://qrcodeinhtml.netlify.app/
+This is QR Code link https://qrcodeinhtml.netlify.app/ This is age calculator link https://agecalculatorinhtml.netlify.app/